drodriguezSRL/ORBSLAM3_implementation/orbslam3_explained.md

 **f_dataset-name_sequence.txt**

 This file contains the camera poses for every frame (or image pair) processed during the run.
-It includes both tracked fgrames and possibly los frames (interpolated or untracked).
+It includes both tracked fgrames and possibly lost frames (interpolated or untracked).

 This is useful for evaluating full motion over time.